Addiction Recovery Consultancy in West London – Hillingdon and Ealing

 There are also sexual addictions – to masturbation, pornography, visiting massage parlours, and addictions to various kinks – that Matthew is happy to help quitting with.
 Do call for a Pornography Freedom session.
 01895 810772 /07732391008

+Cocaine is a stimulant that provides a false sense of energy and euphoria that triggets the release of dopamine into the body.
 This is highly addictive – due to the affect on the dopamine receptors – giving almost instant pleasure. but continued use damages those receptors – needing more to get the same effect.
 It also leads to depression through withdrawal symptoms.

 Cocaine does boost people’s confidence but it can lead to cancer,depression, strokes, agitation, exhaustion, inability to sleep and broken relationships.
 It causes the blood vessels to constrict, raising blood pressure, and increasing the risk of stroke and heart attack.
 Cocaine use can result in great risk of heart attack or stroke, with all the negative side affects from these, and long term use can damage your liver and your mental health can suffer too – leaving you with anxiety and depression.
 It also has a side effect of adding to weight – because users are ravenously hungry after use.

 Hypnotherapy can refocus your mind away from the craving and short -term goal orientated thinking – to become free of fixation.
+Ego State Therapy can be used to overcome the part of the personality that wants to continue.

 Matthew gets a lot of calls regarding both alcohol and cocaine – the users using in order to pick themselves up after heavy drinking making them sleepy – this can be dealt with together, successfully.